 Think of the Healthy Eating Plate as a guide to planning a healthy, balanced meal and serving it on a dinner plate—or packing it in a lunch box.
 Put a copy on the refrigerator at home or at work, to give yourself a visual guide to portioning out a healthy plate, and to remind you to pump up the produce.

 The USDA reports that it conducted formative research with consumers during the development of MyPlate, and "throughout the formative research process, two seemingly opposing needs emerged.
 These were simplifying nutrition messaging and providing more information."10 The formative research report highlights deficiencies in MyPlate, among them, that consumers thought the plate icon "did not convey what choices are best within each food group."

-Nutrition experts at the Harvard School of Public Health worked with editors at Harvard Health Publications to create the Healthy Eating Plate to address these deficiencies.
+Nutrition experts at the Harvard School of Public Health worked with editors at Harvard Health Publishing to create the Healthy Eating Plate to address these deficiencies.
 It provides important health information in a format that is both simple and iconic while also providing enough detail and direction to help people make the best eating choices.

 - Bernstein AM, Sun Q, Hu FB, Stampfer MJ, Manson JE, Willett WC.
 Major dietary protein sources and risk of coronary heart disease in women.
 Circulation.
 2010;122:876-883.

 - Pan A, Sun Q, Bernstein AM, et al. Red meat consumption and risk of type 2 diabetes: 3 cohorts of US adults and an updated meta-analysis.
 Am J Clin Nutr.
 Aug 10 2011.
 [Epub ahead of print]